Racimy/icloud-mail-mcp/README.md

 ## Configuration

-You can configure the server in two ways:
+The server requires environment variables to be set for authentication.
+Configuration is done through your MCP client settings:

-### Environment Variables (Recommended)
+### Environment Variables (Required)

-For MCP server configuration, add to your MCP settings:
+Add to your MCP server configuration:

 ```json
 {